i3-sol/kingsley.sh/content/posts/2021/staggering-cost-of-surviving-heart-disease-in-the-usa.md

   </figure>

   <h2 class="text-uppercase">the harsh reality of paid healthcare:</h2>
   <p>The idea of paying for healthcare is still extremely foreign to me.
 In spite of the numerous occasions on which I and my parents had cause to call on the UK NHS, money was never mentioned.
 We were never at risk of medical debt bankruptcy, affordability was never even a question; the treatment was just there when we needed it.
-Now, I live in a country that charges $40 for skin-to-skin contact after birth, where the plot of Breaking Bad is centered around an ordinary guy creating a meth empire to fund medical expenses related to cancer treatment, where people ration insulin, partake in medical tourism, and unnecessarily suffer with treatable ailments because they are either uninsured, underinsured, or simple can't afford the doctor's visit.</p>
+Now, I live in a country that charges $40 for skin-to-skin contact after birth, where the plot of <span class="text-italic">Breaking Bad</span> is centered around an ordinary guy creating a meth empire to fund medical expenses related to cancer treatment, where people ration insulin, partake in medical tourism, and unnecessarily suffer with treatable ailments because they are either uninsured, underinsured, or simple can't afford the doctor's visit.</p>

   <div class="row my-5 mx-md-n7">
     <div class="col-sm-6">